-Bicycle facilities in the Preferred and South 344th Street alternatives study area include eastand westbound bicycle lanes on S 336th Street east of 20th Avenue S and a greenway on 20th Avenue S, S 341st Place, 18th Place S, and S 344th Street.
+Bicycle facilities in the Preferred and South 344th Street alternatives study area include east- and westbound bicycle lanes on S 336th Street east of 20th Avenue S, which provide connections to facilities east of I-5 on Weyerhaeuser Way S and a greenway on 20th Avenue S, S 341st Place, 18th Place S, and S 344th Street.
 The Bonneville Power Administration (BPA) Trail, a shared-use trail, is located to the west of the study area, but there are no dedicated bicycle facilities that provide connections to it.
-The bicycle lanes on S 336th Street provide connections to facilities east of I-5 on Weyerhaeuser Way S. Federal Way recently installed shared lane markings for bicycles on 25th Avenue S, north of the South 320th Park & Ride.
+The bicycle lanes on S 336th Street provide connections to facilities east of I-5 on Weyerhaeuser Way S.